 You can also apply for an accreditation from the British Fashion Council (New Registrations -> Create New Application), which gives you a press pass for the whole fashion week.

 Being accredited by the British Fashion Council doesn’t necessarily give you access to the shows and you still need to contact the press office of the individual designers.
 What it does give you is access to press lounges, networking and potentially good seats at the shows that you get invited to.

 There are also certain requirements you need to meet if you want to apply for accreditation, e.g. a minimum of 35k Instagram followers or over 15,000 monthly unique visitors on your blog and you will be required to provide evidence of this.
 These requirements may vary every season.

 The London Fashion Week experience can be very intense, hectic and surreal.
 I must say it’s not for the faint-hearted; it’s actually pretty exhausting.

 But what did I actually do and how did I cope with the numerous challenges of London Fashion Week?

-These after parties are not to be missed as it’s a fantastic opportunity to network with the designers, models, photographers, press team, other bloggers etc. Plus they are a great fun and usually take place at very cool and exclusive venues.
+These after parties are not to be missed as it’s a fantastic opportunity to network with the designers, models, photographers, press team, other bloggers, etc. Plus they are great fun and usually take place at very cool and exclusive venues.

 The harsh reality of London Fashion Week is that shows never start on time and it’s not possible to attend them all.